-Antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs), are generally the first-line medical treatment for individuals experiencing depression.
-While these medications can be effective for many individuals, they do not alleviate symptoms of depression for everyone.
+Antidepressant medication, such as selective serotonin reuptake inhibitors (SSRIs), are generally the first-line medical treatment for individuals experiencing depression.
+While these medications can be effective for many individuals, they do not alleviate depression symptoms for everyone.
 Studies suggest that up to two-thirds of individuals may not respond adequately to a single trial of antidepressant medication, and one-third may not respond even with multiple trials.

 For these individuals, TMS may provide relief from depressive symptoms.
 Studies have shown that in patients who have not responded to antidepressants, pursuing TMS instead, or adding TMS to antidepressant medication treatment, can be more effective than antidepressant medication alone.